Flag of Norfolk Island: Symbolism

 The colours and symbols of the flag carry cultural, political, and regional meanings.
 The green symbolises Norfolk Island's plentiful vegetation and fertile land.
 The Norfolk Island pine is native to the islands, and is the official tree of the territory.

 Similarities

-The Norfolk Islander flag bears a likeness to the flag of Canada.
-Both banners employ only two colours and feature a regional arboreal symbol in the middle band.
-Is also similar to the flag of Neuquén Province.
-Both banners employ only two colours and feature an araucarian tree.
-Norfolk Island's flag is also analogous to the flag of Nigeria, which utilises a triband of green and white in a similar fashion.
+Norfolk Island's flag is analogous to the flag of Nigeria, which utilises a triband of green and white in a similar fashion.
+Norfolk Island's flag is also similar to the Pine Tree Flag, used during the American Revolution.